 In short, Bluetooth is used for HTML5 geolocation in the same way as Wi-Fi signals.
 It’s important to note that Bluetooth can give a very precise estimation of your location – with an accuracy of up to five meters.

 If you give Google Chrome permission to share your location with a website, that browser sends local network information to Google Location Services.
 This way, the browser can estimate your location.
 That estimation is then shared with the website.
 Your browser can subsequently make a more accurate estimation by combining Wi-Fi access points, GPS, local router(s), and your IP address.

-The good news is that it’s fairly easy to stop this process: this accurate estimation can’t be made if you don’t give your device permission to share your location via your browser.
+The good news is that it’s fairly easy to stop this process: if you don’t give your device permission to share your location with your browser, then the browser can’t make this more accurate estimation.
 This stops the HTML5 geolocation, so your sensitive information can’t be used by websites – so make sure to always have this turned off in your settings.
-This way you disable the most accurate technique used by browsers to recognize your location.
+This way, you disable the most accurate technique used by browsers to recognize your location.